Blankeos/zig-practice/README.md

 Projects on this repo:

-1. [ ] Hello World - Zig basics.
+1. [x] Hello World - Zig basics.
-2. [ ] Tried Passwords CLI - Recreation of my [Go implementation](https://github.com/Blankeos/tried-passwords-cli).
+2. [ ] Salary - Console app that estimates salary based on hourly, daily, monthly, and yearly rates.
-3. [ ] Salary - Console app that estimates salary based on hourly, daily, monthly, and yearly rates.
+3. [ ] Tried Passwords CLI - Recreation of my [Go implementation](https://github.com/Blankeos/tried-passwords-cli).
 4. [ ] HTTP Server - Simple HTTP server to understand networking and concurrency in Zig.
 5. [ ] TCP Socket Chat - A console-based chat application using sockets to understand network communication.
 6. [ ] Random Quotes - A simple CLI application that fetches a random quote from the [API Ninjas Quotes](https://api-ninjas.com/api/quotes).